jeremyckahn/shifty/README.md

 	// Gets called when a tween is created.  `fromState` is the state that the tween starts at, and `toState` contains the target values.
 	'tweenCreated': function tweenCreated (fromState, toState) {
 		Tweenable.util.each(obj, function (fromState, prop) {
-			obj[prop] *= 2;
+			// Double each initial state property value as soon as the tween is created. obj[prop] *= 2;
 		});
 	},